PixarV/terraform-provider-r4/website/docs/d/paas_service.html.markdown

 * `monitoring` - The monitoring settings for the service.
 The structure of this block is [described below](#monitoring).
 * `options` - Other Redis parameters.
 * `password` - The Redis user password.
-* `persistence_aof` - Indicates whether AOF storage mode is enabled.
+* `persistence_aof` - Indicates whether the AOF storage mode is enabled.
-* `persistence_rdb` - Indicates whether RDB storage mode is enabled.
+* `persistence_rdb` - Indicates whether the RDB storage mode is enabled.
-* `timeout` - The time in seconds for which connection to an inactive client is maintained.
+* `timeout` - The time in seconds during which the connection to an inactive client is retained.
 * `tcp_backlog` - The size of a connection queue.
-* `tcp_keepalive` - The time in seconds for which the service sends ACKs to detect dead peers (clients that cannot be reached even if they look connected).
+* `tcp_keepalive` - The time in seconds during which the service sends ACKs to detect dead peers (unreachable clients).
 * `version` - The installed version.

 ## Common Service Attribute Reference